-The following sermon was preached by Kathleen D. Billman, John H. Tietjen Chair in Pastoral Ministry: Pastoral Theology, Professor of Pastoral Theology, in Augustana Chapel at the Lutheran School of Theology at Chicago on Wednesday, October 19, 2011.
+The following sermon was preached by Kathleen D. Billman, John H. Tietjen Professor of Pastoral Ministry: Pastoral Theology, Director of the Master of Divinity Program, in Augustana Chapel at the Lutheran School of Theology at Chicago on Wednesday, October 19, 2011.

 Matthew 22: 15-22